Stress Fracture of the Calcaneus [Symptoms, Causes & BEST Treatment]

 - This means surgery is usually not needed to be approximate any displaced bone edges.

-- A calcaneal stress fracture is a very serious injury, and this can take many months to heal.
+- A calcaneal stress fracture is a severe injury, and this can take many months to heal.

-- There is also a very high percentage chance of long-term subtalar joint arthritis that can result as a result of a calcaneal stress fracture with displacement.
+- There is also a very high percentage chance of long-term subtalar joint arthritis resulting from a calcaneal stress fracture with displacement.

 Calcaneus Stress Fracture Prevention:

-The stress fracture will eventually heal on its own if you keep weight off it, but you can do these things to make it heal faster and prevent one from even coming back.
+The stress fracture will eventually heal on its own if you keep weight off it, but you can do these things to make it heal faster and prevent one from ever coming back.

 - Immobilization in a CAM walker.